longzheng/open-dynamic-export/docs/configuration/battery.md

 - Total max discharge: 8kW
 ```

+#### Design Decisions

+**Why average SOC?** When multiple batteries exist, the system calculates the average SOC rather than min/max because it encourages fair, balanced charging across all batteries and provides a single representative value for power flow calculations.

+**Why send the same command to all inverters?** The same battery control configuration is sent to all inverters for simplicity and safety.
+Each inverter's capability detection independently determines whether to execute battery commands, so inverters without storage silently ignore them.
+This avoids complex per-inverter scheduling while remaining extensible for future per-inverter control if needed.

 ### Import Power Handling

 When the site is importing power (consuming more than generating):